 - Mundane Made Awesome: The Juggler dramatically proclaims his ability to juggle one, two, and even three balls at the same time.

-- Shout Out: Many of the "Fun With Bonus" judges, which include Rincewind, Tommy, and Judy.
+- Many of the "Fun With Bonus" judges, which include Rincewind, Tommy, and Judy.

-- Spelling Bonus: Spell W-O-W to challenge a Ringmaster to a duel, S-P-I-N to complete the Spin Marvel, R-I-N-G to increase the bonus multiplier. and V-O-L-T to activate the Boom!
+- The game begins with W-O already lit, so challenging the first Ringmaster will likely happen after a minute into the game.
+There is also S-P-I-N to complete the Spin Marvel, R-I-N-G to increase the bonus multiplier. and V-O-L-T to activate the Boom!
 Balloon.
-The first part of "Join the Cirqus" also requires spelling C-I-R-Q-U-S. The game begins with W-O already lit, so challenging the first Ringmaster will likely happen after a minute into the game.
+The first part of "Join the Cirqus" also requires spelling C-I-R-Q-U-S.

 - Video Mode: